 This is something every GMAT aspirant must be ready with.
-Regardless of what follows, without clear basics, it just won’t work.
+Regardless of what follows, without clear basics, the GMAT Preparation just will not work.
 Covering the basics properly massively aids in preparing for GMAT at home.
-Because of the restrained time (between going for work and coming back), knowing by heart, the basics, will save a lot of time while attempting to solve the condensed questions in the later stages of preparation.
-Since GMAT syllabus is based on the fundamental middle and high school mathematics and verbal concepts, the trick is to refresh the memory through consistent practice and further adapt tricks of solving questions under the shortest time possible.
+Because of the constrained time (between going for work and coming back), learning the basics by heart, will save a lot of time while attempting to solve the condensed questions in the later stages of preparation.
+Since GMAT syllabus is based on the fundamental mathematics and verbal concepts of 9th and 10th standard, the trick is to refresh the memory through consistent practice and further adapt tricks of solving questions under the shortest time possible.

-If you have the dedication, proper routine, sincere study environment, you are 100% headed in the right direction.
+However, this is an obstacle that can be overcome If you have the dedication, proper routine, and a study environment.
+This is where GMAT Coaching Institutes come into the picture.
 For more information on Career Launcher’s GMAT program, click here.